nishadcptn/nishadcptn/README.md

 	<img src="https://komarev.com/ghpvc/?username=nishadcptn&color=blue" alt="nishadcptn" />
 </p>

-As a Full Stack Engineer and a Python Developer at Hamon Technologies, I create amazing E-commerce websites and management systems that leave users spellbound.
+As a Full Stack Engineer and a Python Developer, I create amazing E-commerce websites and management systems that leave users spellbound.
 I use Flask, FastAPI and React to craft delightful user interfaces and experiences, and Express, Node.js, and React Native to enchant the backend and mobile platforms.
 I also leverage the power of Redis for caching and optimizing performance, and the magic of web3.js for blockchain integration.

 I have a Bachelor's degree in Computer Science from the University of Calicut, where I learned the fundamentals of programming, data structures, algorithms, and databases.
 I am passionate about learning new technologies and frameworks, and I have mastered the art of REST API development and integration, using FastAPI, Flask, Forge, and JWT token authentication.
 I am always looking for new challenges and opportunities to showcase my skills and contribute to the success of my team and organization.